BrownSpaceEngineering/PVDX-ADCS-PMB/README.md

 No revisions manufactured yet — board is in layout.

 ## Open items
+- _SPICE the PD amplifier circuit to verify gain_
 - Design review for layout
 - Generate Gerbers
 - Send out for fab